valory-xyz/open-autonomy/docs/guides/managing_packages.md

 autonomy add protocol valory/acn:0.1.0:bafybeidetrrkvdgveu4ph5g6v53lbh7ardfspbkpstmjxctx647bzyosyy
 ```

-Now we might want to develop our own package, for example a cool skill.
+Now we might want to develop our own package, for example a skill.
 We could do it writing all the skill structure from scratch, but fortunately the CLI also provides a scaffolding option that will create a lot of boilerplate for us using its specification.
 For this example, we will use the specification from the [hello world skill](https://raw.githubusercontent.com/valory-xyz/open-autonomy/main/packages/valory/skills/hello_world_abci/fsm_specification.yaml).
 Download it to the agent directory and run:

 ```bash
 autonomy scaffold fsm my_skill --spec fsm_specification.yaml